Butler Public Records Directory

 Jail & Inmate Records

-The Morris County Correctional Facility serves as the primary detention center for anyone arrested within the county.
+The Morris County Correctional Facility is the primary detention center for anyone arrested within Morris County.
 Those taken into custody are booked and processed there, then held pending their court dates.
 Family members and attorneys can locate detainees through an online inmate lookup service.
 Visitation follows strict facility protocols and requires advance appointments.
 The bond and bail process adheres to New Jersey state guidelines, providing a path for pretrial release.
 Recently arrested individuals can be found using the facility's online search tool or by calling directly.

 Court Records